Go to Twin Peaks Table of Contents for a note on the analysis.

 "That gum you like is going to come back in style."
 Of course, I think about this.

-Of course, people may be drawing parallels between the one-armed-bandits (slot machines), the arm, and the one-armed man, Phillip Gerard/Mike.
+Of course, one may draw a parallel between the one-armed-bandits (slot machines), the arm, and the one-armed man, Phillip Gerard/Mike.

 It seems, at least in Vegas, it is still Monday.
 We hear alarms blaring.